CSanders000/post-install-config/README.md

 <img src=https://github.com/CSanders000/post-install-config/assets/161166823/badef148-b46b-4496-bba6-01f2a5fb3755"/>
 </p>
 <p>
 We will start by creating an administrative role.
-We can name it whatever we want, so in this case we will name it "Supreme Admin".
+We can name it whatever we want, so in this case, we will name it "Supreme Admin".
 To do this we will make sure we're on the Admin Panel, then go to Agents, Roles, and then create new role.
 Once we create the role we are going to give this role every permission under the permissions tab.
 We can then click "Save Changes".
 </p>
 <br />